dmerejkowsky/blog/content/post/0095-my-blogging-flow-part-1-under-the-hood.md

 * There are many beautiful themes available.
 (Dotclear themes are nice too, but they look a tad outmoded to me).
 * Hugo is easy to install (just one binary)
 * Its documentation is complete and easy to follow
-* And I no longer had to try and configure `php` on my server.
+* I no longer had to setup `php` on my server.
 Just a few lines of `nginx` configuration was enough.
 * Plus it is ridiculously *fast*.
-More than one hundred pages in less than 400 milliseconds.
+More than one hundred pages in less than one second.

 To work, Hugo need a *theme*.
-A Hugo theme is made of various *templates*, which control how the HTML gets generated, and some *static files* (like CSS or images) that needs to be copied along the generated files.
+A Hugo theme is made of various *templates*, which control how the HTML gets produced, and some *static files* (like CSS or images) that needs to be copied along the generated files.

 Hugo does not come with a default theme, so after a few tries, I settled on [blackburn](https://themes.gohugo.io/blackburn/).